wantedly/apig/README.md

 #### Request header

-Generally we recommend to include API version in request HTTP header.
+Generally we recommend to include API version in `Accept` header.

 ```
-Accepts: application/json; version=1.0.0
+Accept: application/json; version=1.0.0
 ```

 #### URL parameter

-To debug on browser or temporary use, you can also include API version in URL parameter.
+You can also include API version in URL parameter.
+This is userful for debug on browser or temporary use,

 ```
 http://example.com/api/users?v=1.0.0
 ```

-This method is prior to request header.
+This method is prior to request header method.

 ## License
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)